-Tables 8-3 and 8-4 indicate the degree of friendliness and respect shown by citizens toward the police.
-These tables show the attitudes of civilians who have been contacted or stopped by the police, including complainants, witnesses or suspects, as well as anyone else who is involved in the incident.
-The reaction of citizens is more positive toward female officers than it is toward males.
-Citizens were both more friendly and more respectful toward female officers than they were toward males.
+Tables 8-4 and 8-5 indicate the degree of friendliness and respect shown by citizens toward the police.
+These tables show the attitudes of civilians who have been contacted or stopped by the police either as a complainant, a witness, or a suspect, as well as anyone else who is involved in the incident.
+There is a good deal of similarity between reactions to officers of both sexes The largest difference is that more citizens are classed as "Very friendly" toward female officers, but there is a corresponding difference favoring males where "Friendly" citizens are concerned.
+Citizens also tended to be somewhat more respectful to female officers.